-A visit to Anafiotika is best tied in with exploration of nearby Plaka.
+A visit to Anafiotika is best tied in with an exploration of nearby Plaka.
 Browse the stores that line Kydathineon Street, visit the bath of the winds and Plaka’s other historical sites and then ascend to the village to watch the sunset.
-From there, head to one of the traditional tavernas and bars that line the steps of Mnisikleous, and enjoy a glass of tsipouro to the backing noise of zorbas dancing and plate smashing.
+From there, head to one of the traditional tavernas and bars that line the steps of Mnisikleous, and enjoy a glass of tsipouro to the backing noise of Zorbas dancing and plate smashing.

 Have you visited Anafiotika?
 Have any concerns about how to get to Anafiotika from Athens?